kubev2v/forklift-operator/docs/development.md

 Also, at a very minimum you will need **three Quay repos** to serve and store images related to operator development:

-* forklift-operator repo , operator images (ansible operator itself)
+* forklift-operator, operator images (ansible operator itself)
-* forklift-operator-bundle repo , operator bundle images (operator versions)
+* forklift-operator-bundle, operator bundle images (operator versions)
-* forklift-operator-index repo , index images (index of operator versions)
+* forklift-operator-index, index images (index of operator versions used by CatalogSource)

-These repos must be publicly accessible and you must have enough permissions to push images with your Quay credentials.
+These repos must be **publicly accessible** and you must have enough permissions to push images with your Quay credentials.
 In most cases, your own organization (Quay username) in Quay is used (i.e quay.io/<username>/<repo-name>).
 This is the recommended setup for development.

 ## Opdev script

-The opdev helper script automates the process of building, publishing and installing operator development builds.
+The [opdev helper](../tools/forklift-opdev.sh) script automates the process of building, publishing and installing operator development builds.
 It simplifies the most common tasks that would be otherwise manually done using operator-sdk and rest of tooling needed to build and publish operators for testing purposes.

 Usage: